magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/tutorials/rpc-reply-tutorial.md

 ```
 {: .copy-code}

-we will see message in the ThingsBoard log file:
+we will see message in the IoT Hub log file:

 <br>